eunseongc/R2C/README.md

 ## Overview

-Our goal is to compress large input contexts (prompts) by leveraging multi-document reader models (e.g., FiD).
-This method reduces token costs while preserving the key information needed for downstream tasks such as question answering.
+Reading To Compression (R2C) aims to compress large input contexts (prompts) by leveraging multi-document reader models (e.g., FiD).
+It reduces token costs while preserving the key information needed for downstream tasks such as question answering.

 In this repository, you will find: